sarisabban/DeepPhase/README.md

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

+5. Prepare dataset for training:
-5. For **DeepClass** (protein classification dataset):
+For **DeepClass** (protein classification dataset):
-The dataset has to be segmented depending on the number of reflection points of each example into the following segmens [less the 1k, 1k-10k, 10k-500k, 500k-1M, 1M+]
-500k-1M and 1M+ will be voxelised
+The dataset has to be segmented depending on the number of reflection points of each example into the following segmens: less the 1K, 1K-10K, 10K-500K, 500K-1M, and more than 1M.
+The 500k-1M and 1M+ will be voxelised while the others will not.
+Run the following command:

-`python crystal.py --Voxelise FILENAME.csv`
+`python crystal.py --Voxelise FILENAME.csv` or `python crystal.py -V FILENAME.csv`

-Vectorise the dataset.
-The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise, standerdise, or one-hot encode them, then serialise them.
+The dataset is too large to be loaded anywhere, therefore the segmented (and voxelised) datasets has to be vectorised (or serialised to save this step into files).
+This command will build the tensors, normalise, standerdise or one-hot encode them, then serialise them.
 That way the dataset can be loaded using less RAM memory.

+`python crystal.py --Vectorise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -V DeepClass FILENAME.csv 10000`

+For the 10K-500K, 500K-1M, and 1M+ segments it is recommended to keep NUMBER_OF_POINTS to 10000 since we found this trains best in DeepClass.
+The other segments use 100.

-If you want to serialise the vectorised dataset then replace --Vectorise (-V) with --Serialise (-S).
+If you want to serialise the vectorised the dataset then replace --Vectorise (-V) with --Serialise (-S).

-`python crystal.py --Vectorise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -V DeepClass FILENAME.csv 1024`